Whiteknight/Acquaintance/README.md

 channel.
 A channel may contain any number of listeners.
 Any number of clients may make requests on the channel.

+### Eavesdropping

+Sometimes some part of your system wants to be aware of a request/response conversation without having to `Listen` and generate a response.
+The `Eavesdrop` method allows exactly that.
+An `Eavesdrop` is a pub/sub subscription to the request/response conversation:

+    messageBus.Eavesdrop<MyRequest, MyResponse>("test", conversation => ...);

+Neither the caller nor the listeners will be aware that the conversation is being eavesdropped on.
+Eavesdrop events contain the complete request and all generated responses, and are published after all responses are received.

+It is possible to make modifications to the request and response objects in an eavesdropper, but as a matter of best practices it is strongly recommended against.

 ## Managing Subscriptions

 Every `Subscribe` and `Listen` method variant returns an `IDisposable`.
 This is a